 Members have the necessary experience to understand the complexities and nuances of Children’s Social Care (CSC), particularly with regard to educational outcomes.
 The EdAG will focus on the intervention and evaluation design before trials begin and the communication of results once they have come to an end.

-Through an open call, organisations were recruited to join the Panel of Evaluators in May 2019.
+Through an open call, organisations were recruited to become evaluation partners in May 2019.
 These organisations collectively bring a wealth of experience and diverse evaluation expertise.